intenter/simple-pager/README.md

 # simple-pager
 simple-pager is the small and simple pager library for node.
-It doesn't do any rendering instead it generates data model you can use in any way in your with yout template engine or with any other tools.
+It doesn't do any rendering instead it generates data model you can use in any way in your with your template engine or with any other tools.

 ## Installation